mspeculatrix/Medium/Emerald Bay/README.md

 Emerald Bay was a client/server database system written by Wayne Ratliff (the creator of dBase) and sold in the later 1980s by Migent.
 It was briefly touted as a dBase killer, but seems to have largely vanished into obscurity.

-It used a core server engine, called Emerald Bay, that could be accessed locally or via a network by client applications.
-When used locally, it loaded as a TSR (Terminate and Stay Resident) program - basically sitting in the higher part of memory.
+It used a core server engine, called Emerald Bay.
+This was available in two versions: a single-user program that ran locally on your PC as a TSR (Terminate and Stay Resident) program - basically sitting in the 130KB of memory; or as a network-based server that provided multi-user operations, transactional processing and other bells and whistles.

-These applications included Eagle, which you used to write database applications.
+The other main part of the solution was Eagle, a front-end client which you used to write database applications.

-Your applications could be distributed with an Emerald Bay runtime, so that they were effectively standalone.
+Your applications could be distributed with the single-user Emerald Bay engine, so that they were effectively standalone.

 I was given a review copy of Emerald Bay when it appeared (in 1988, if memory serves).
 I also visited Migent's offices in Incline Village, on the North Shore of Lake Tahoe (I was in Nevada to cover the Reno Air Races).
+I think I interviewed someone but can't remember if that ever resulted in an article.

 To learn how the system worked, I wrote a database to store information about aviation-related magazine articles.
 This is in the `Mag database` directory.
 It still runs (I tested it in DosBox on an M1 MacBook Air).